TrevorSmale/techblog/content/post/PSC2.md

 troubleshooting-name-resolution-in-rocky-linux/ or similar blogs on DNS and host file configurations.

+`Question`

 - What is the significance of the nsswitch.conf file?

+`Answer`

+The /etc/nsswitch.conf file controls the order in which name resolution methods are use

+`Question`

 - What are security problems associated with DNS and common exploits?
 (May have to look into some more blogs or posts for this)

+`Answer`

+Core issues with DNS:

+Traditional DNS can be spoofed due to a lack of built in verification., Queries and Responses are sent in plaintext making confidentiality an issue., No way to validate the source of the DNS data., Centralized, single point of failure.,

+Common Exploits:

+Spoofing (False record injection),
+Flooding (Overwhelming the resolver),
+Tunneling (Query based Exfiltration),
+Hijacking (Modifying domain registration data), Typosquatting (Registering similar domains) New phrase for me

 ---

 ### Definitions

-- `sysctl`: Linux interface to modify kernel parameters at runtime for system performance and security. [https://en.wikipedia.org/wiki/Sysctl](https://en.wikipedia.org/wiki/Sysctl)
+- `sysctl` Linux interface to modify kernel parameters at runtime for system performance and security.
-- `nsswitch.conf`: Configuration file controlling the order of name service lookups (e.g., DNS, files, LDAP). [https://en.wikipedia.org/wiki/Nsswitch.conf](https://en.wikipedia.org/wiki/Nsswitch.conf)
+- `nsswitch.conf` Configuration file controlling the order of name service lookups (e.g., DNS, files, LDAP).
-- `DNS: Domain Name System` — translates human-readable domain names into IP addresses. [https://en.wikipedia.org/wiki/Domain_Name_System](https://en.wikipedia.org/wiki/Domain_Name_System)
+- `DNS: Domain Name System` translates human-readable domain names into IP addresses.
-- `Openscap`: Open-source framework for automated vulnerability scanning, compliance checking, and security auditing. [https://en.wikipedia.org/wiki/OpenSCAP](https://en.wikipedia.org/wiki/OpenSCAP)
+- `Openscap` Open-source framework for automated vulnerability scanning, compliance checking, and security auditing.
-- `CIS Benchmarks`: Prescriptive security configuration guidelines provided by the Center for Internet Security. [https://en.wikipedia.org/wiki/Center_for_Internet_Security](https://en.wikipedia.org/wiki/Center_for_Internet_Security)
+- `CIS Benchmarks` Prescriptive security configuration guidelines provided by the Center for Internet Security.
-- `ss/netstat`: Command-line tools to display network sockets, connections, and statistics on Unix-like systems. [https://en.wikipedia.org/wiki/Netstat](https://en.wikipedia.org/wiki/Netstat)
+- `ss/netstat` Command-line tools to display network sockets, connections, and statistics on Unix-like systems.
-- `tcpdump`: Command-line packet analyzer for capturing and inspecting network traffic in real-time. [https://en.wikipedia.org/wiki/Tcpdump](https://en.wikipedia.org/wiki/Tcpdump)
+- `tcpdump` Command-line packet analyzer for capturing and inspecting network traffic in real-time.
-- `ngrep`: Network packet analyzer like grep, allowing pattern matching on network traffic payloads. [https://en.wikipedia.org/wiki/Ngrep](https://en.wikipedia.org/wiki/Ngrep)
+- `ngrep` Network packet analyzer like grep, allowing pattern matching on network traffic payloads.

-## Lab
+## Lab 🧪

----
+### IP Forwarding

+`Question`
+- Does this system appear to be set to forward?
+Why or why not?

+`Answer`
+- No. All relevant `net.ipv4.conf.*.forwarding` and `net.ipv4.ip_forward` values are set to `0`.

+### Martians

+`Question`
+- What are martians and is this system allowing them?

+`Answer`
+- Martians are packets with invalid or bogus source/destination addresses.
+This system is not logging them (`log_martians = 0`), but whether they're allowed depends on other rules.
+Logging is disabled.

+### Kernel Panic Behavior

+`Question`
+- How does this system handle kernel panics?

+`Answer`
+- `kernel.panic = 0` means the system won’t auto-reboot on panic. `panic_on_oops = 1` indicates it will panic on kernel oops errors.
+Other panic triggers are mostly disabled.

+### FIPS Mode

+`Question`
+- Is FIPS mode enabled?

+`Answer`
+- No. `crypto.fips_enabled = 0`.

+`Question`
+- What should be read about to better understand FIPS?

+`Answer`
+- TODO

+## Kernel Command Line

+`Question`
+- What are the active boot parameters from `/proc/cmdline`?

+`Answer`
+- TODO (values include initrd paths, UUIDs, FIPS status not explicitly shown).

+### Security Settings & STIGs

+##### V-257957 – TCP Syncookies

+`Question`
+- Is the system using TCP syncookies?

+`Answer`
+- Yes. `net.ipv4.tcp_syncookies = 1`.

+`Question`
+- How to make this setting persistent?

+`Answer`
+- Add `net.ipv4.tcp_syncookies = 1` to a file in `/etc/sysctl.d/`, then run `sysctl --system`.

+##### V-257958 – ICMP Redirects

+`Question`
+- Is the system accepting ICMP redirect messages?

+`Answer`
+- No. `net.ipv4.conf.all.accept_redirects = 0`

+`Question`
+- How to harden this?

+`Answer`
+- Add `net.ipv4.conf.all.accept_redirects = 0` to `/etc/sysctl.d/`, then reload settings with `sysctl --system`.

+`Question`
+- Did you fully understand all parameter meanings?

+`Answer`
+- No. Some were clarified using ChatGPT.

 ### ProLUG Links ⛓️